We Represent Survivors in Lawsuits Against Lyft and Uber

 These statistics were all published in Uber's own safety report which detailed claims of physical and sexual assault.

 Sometimes Uber drivers are assaulted, and they deserve compensation too.
 But riders were the injured party in about 61% of the sexual assaults.

-And since 63% of sexual assaults are not reported, it's likely that number is much higher.
+And since 63% of sexual assaults are not reported, that number is likely much higher.

 Uber's rapes and incidents of sexual assault were down overall in 2020 because business was crippled by the Covid-19 pandemic and ridership plummeted, according to the company’s 2019-2020 U.S. Safety Report released Thursday.

-The type of attorney you need for an Uber sexual assault lawsuit is a personal injury lawyer.
-Personal injury lawyers do not charge clients before providing services.
-Instead, a personal injury lawyer will review a case, agree to represent the client if they believe the claim warrants compensation, and then represent the client free of charge until the claim is settled.
-After the claim is settled, they recover a contingency fee directly out of the settlement or court awards, which is equal to about 33% of the total amount negotiated.
-If the claim is not settled, the client does not have to pay for the personal injury attorney’s services.
+The type of attorney needed for Lyft sexual assault cases is one experienced in representing victims of sexual abuse.
+Our lawyers do not charge clients before providing services.
+Instead, an Uber or Lyft sexual assault lawyer will review a case, agree to represent the client if they believe the claim warrants compensation, and then represent the client free of charge until the claim is settled.
+After the claim is settled, Lyft sexual assault lawyers recover a contingency fee directly out of the settlement or court awards, equaling about 33% of the total amount negotiated.
+If the claim is not settled, the client does not have to pay for the personal injury attorney's services.